OpenVoiceOS/ovos-docker-stt/README.md

 # Open Voice OS Speech-to-Text (STT) on Docker or Podman

-## What is a Speech-to-Text (STT)?
+## What's a Speech-to-Text (STT)?

 *According to https://aws.amazon.com/what-is/speech-to-text:*

 > Speech to text is a speech recognition software that enables the recognition and translation of spoken language into text through computational linguistics.
 It is also known as speech recognition or computer speech recognition.
 Specific applications, tools, and devices can transcribe audio streams in real-time to display text and act on it.

-Open Voice OS provides support to different STT engines via a plugin mechanism exposing HTTP endpoints to be consumed by the voice assistant.
+Open Voice OS provides support for different STT engines via a plugin mechanism exposing HTTP endpoints to be consumed by the voice assistant.

 ## Containerized STT plugins